 - One week of training (approximately 35 hours, M-F, 9 a.m. – 4 p.m.), conducted on-site at Hero Dogs.
 Our cabin is available for overnight accommodations if needed for this initial training.

 - All household/family members will be required to participate in one day of this initial training (although family members are encouraged to participate in as much of the training as possible).

 - Monthly follow-up sessions (approximately 3-4 hours per session), conducted on-site at Hero Dogs or sometimes in the home or a pet-friendly public location, for the next 6 months.

 - Successful completion by the handler of a written or oral examination covering knowledge of basic training principles, dog behavior, and dog care.

 - Successful completion by the team of a practical test of skills and good manners in the home and at a pet-friendly location such as a park or pet store.

 How do I apply for a Skilled Home Companion Dog?

 Please click here to fill out an application for a SHC dog.
 There is no fee to qualified applicants for the placement or training of a SHC dog; however, recipients are responsible for all expenses after the dog has been taken home (food, supplies, veterinary care).
-Dogs will be sent home with an initial set of supplies at a cost of approximately $750.
+Dogs will be sent home with an initial set of supplies at a cost to the recipient of approximately $800.

 Are there any dogs available for adoption now?